fgsants/nanoISP/README.md

 # nanoISP | Manager
-nnanoISP | Manager is a little project to manage and control users in an ISP enviroment focusing integration with Ubiquiti's EdgeMAX routers for traffic shapping.
+nanoISP | Manager is a little project to manage and control users in an ISP enviroment focusing integration with Ubiquiti's EdgeMAX routers for traffic shapping.
 Support for Mikrotik RouterOS is also on the list.

 _It´s my first step towards an ISP Management ecosystem and my first opensource project.
 Pacience :P_